The Light (2025 film): Production

 Principal photography began on 25 September 2023 on locations in Berlin, Cologne, and Nairobi.
 Filming ended on 16 December 2023 with filming locations in the regions of Germany as Berlin, North Rhine-Westphalia, and Kenya.

 Release

 The Light had its world premiere on 13 February 2025, as part of the 75th Berlin International Film Festival, in Special Gala as opening film.
 In cooperation with X Verleih, the film was transmitted in seven cities across Germany on the occasion of the 75th anniversary of the festival.

-It will be released theatrically on 20 March 2025 in Germany by X Verleih and distributed by Warner Bros.
+It was released theatrically on 20 March 2025 in Germany by X Verleih and distributed by Warner Bros.
 The world distribution of the film is handled by Beta Film.